MicrosoftDocs/azure-devops-docs/docs/user-guide/services.md

 ## Service hooks

-Service hooks enable you to perform tasks on other services when events happen within your project hosted on Azure DevOps Services or TFS.
+Service hooks enable you to perform tasks on other services when events happen within your project hosted on Azure DevOps.
 For example, you can send a push notification to your team's mobile devices when a build fails.
 Service hooks can also be used in custom apps and services as a more efficient way to drive activities when events happen in your projects.

 The following services are available as the target of service hooks.
-To learn about other apps and services that integrate with Azure DevOps Services or TFS, visit the [Visual Studio Marketplace](https://marketplace.visualstudio.com/azuredevops), Azure DevOps tab.
+To learn about other apps and services that integrate with Azure DevOps, visit the [Visual Studio Marketplace](https://marketplace.visualstudio.com/azuredevops), Azure DevOps tab.

 For the latest set of supported services, see [Integrate with service hooks](../service-hooks/index.md).